Sean329/Alpha-Hunting/README.md

 Abtract: ...read...
 First, we document short-term persistence in overnight returns, consistent with existing evidence of short-term persistence in share demand of sentiment-influenced retail investors...

-The cumulative overnight returns over a week may be predictive of future returns; hence it's a kind of momentum signal.
+Idea: The cumulative overnight returns over a week may be predictive of future returns; hence it's a kind of momentum signal.